Why is this medication prescribed?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
 Avoid puncturing the container, and do not discard it in an incinerator or fire.

 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your response to pirbuterol.